plinss/widlparser/README.md

 **Construct.parent**

-The parent construct, or None if it is a top-level Construct in the source WebIDL.
+The parent construct, if it has one.
+Throws a KeyError if it is a top-level Construct in the source WebIDL.

+**Construct.has_parent**

+A bool specifying whether the construct has a parent or not (and thus whether `.parent` will throw or not when accessed.)

 **Construct.extended_attributes**